pasqal-io/qadence/CONTRIBUTING.md

 ## Submitting a Pull Request

 We're excited that you're eager to contribute to qadence!
-To contribute, fork the `main` branch of pyqtorch repository and once you are satisfied with your feature and all the tests pass create a [Pull Request](https://github.com/pasqal-io/qadence/pulls).
+To contribute, fork the `main` branch of qadence repository and once you are satisfied with your feature and all the tests pass create a [Pull Request](https://github.com/pasqal-io/qadence/pulls).

 Here's the process for making a contribution: